nprapps/idp-georgia/README.md

 fab data.bootstrap_db
 ```

+**Important Note**: At NPR we are using our licensed version of [JWPlayer](https://www.jwplayer.com/) for the longer interview videos that way we can profit from the adaptive streaming that the player can handle to optimize to the users bandwith and screensize.
+If you would like to reuse this project you would need to provide your own hosted JWPlayer and add it to `www/assets/jwplayer/` folder.

 **Problems installing requirements?** You may need to run the pip command as ``ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future pip install -r requirements.txt`` to work around an issue with OSX.

 Hide project secrets